-SLES supports standard UNIX permission bits to provide one form of DAC for file system objects in the /proc and ISO9660 file systems.
+Red Hat Enterprise Linux supports standard UNIX permission bits to provide one form of DAC for file system objects in the /proc and ISO9660 file systems.
 There are three sets of three bits that define access for three categories of users: the owning user, users in the owning group, and other users.
-The three bits in each set indicate the access permissions granted to each user category: one bit for read (r), one for write (w) and one for execute (x).
+The three bits in each set indicate the access permissions granted to each user category: one bit for read I, one for write (w) and one for execute (x).
 Note that write access to file systems mounted as read only (e. g.
 CD-ROM) is always rejected.